zannloo/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a student.
-2. ProfBook deletes the person.
+2. ProfBook adds the student to the specified group.

    Use case ends.